SimonFrauenschuh/SisyphosFusion/README.md

 # BallOnPlateFusion
-Contains the (Fusion) Construction Data for the BallOnPlate Project
+Contains the (Fusion) Construction Data for the Sisyphos 2.0 Project (Diploma Thesis)